 Hayden’s poetry has appeared in many literary journals and anthologies including Poetry, Raritan, Shenandoah, The Yale Review, Southwest Review, Slate, The Best American Poetry, Poetry Daily, and Verse Daily.
 She has received awards from the Poetry Society of America and the New England Poetry Club, and poetry residencies from the Virginia Center for the Creative Arts, the Djerassi Resident Artist Foundation, and the Martha’s Vineyard Writers’ Residency.
 In 2008 she gave the Yale Phi Beta Kappa poem.
 Her three most recent collections are American Yard, Nymph, Dun, and Spinner (David Robert Books, 2004 and 2010) and Exuberance (Red Hen Press, 2019).

 She is an alumna of Mount Holyoke College, Cambridge University, and the Harvard Graduate School of Design, and a licensed architect.
 Before coming to Yale in 1991, Hayden was a faculty member at MIT, UC Berkeley, and UCLA.
-She is the widow of sociologist and novelist Peter H. Marris, and the mother of poet and translator Laura Hayden Marris.
+She is the widow of sociologist and novelist Peter H. Marris, and the mother of writer, poet, and translator Laura Hayden Marris.